aspnetzero/documents/doc/Development-Guide-Xamarin.md

 Following tools are needed in order to develop ASP.NET Zero Xamarin:

 -   [Visual Studio 2017 v15.4.4](https://www.visualstudio.com)+
--   MAC for IOS simulator
+-   Mac for IOS simulator

 ASP.NET Zero Xamarin applications can be written for the following operating systems: